-A traditional teaching in the Buddhist lineage is that the best times of day to engage in formal, still meditative practice is first thing in the morning, upon waking up from sleep and before the day gets going, or right before sleeping, as the challenges of another day on Earth wind down and slip away.
+A traditional teaching is that the best times of day to engage in formal, still meditative practice is first thing in the morning, upon waking up from sleep and before the day gets going, or right before sleeping, as the challenges of another day on Earth wind down and slip away.
 I personally feel best about the practice of meditating first thing in the morning – I am relatively fresh and energized in the morning, and meditating then sets a context of awareness and openness to the remainder of my day.

 I believe that the third most common time for Westerns to meditate is between the end of the work day and before dinner, as a means of releasing the entanglements of mind and energetic compulsions of the efforts of the day.
 Meditating at this time also helps us to transition into the more internal and personal time of the evening.
 When I lived at the San Francisco Zen Center City Center, I enjoyed sitting the scheduled 5:40 to 6:20 pm group meditation period on days when I was able to leave work and make it back home in time.